© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llannerch cup-marked rock is a scheduled monument protected by Cadw under reference RD234.
 View the official record →

-Llannerch cup-marked rock is a Neolithic or Bronze Age ritual stone located in Radnorshire, Wales.
+Llannerch cup-marked rock is a Prehistoric carved stone located in Radnorshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference SAM RD234.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD234.

 Llannerch cup-marked rock dates from the prehistoric period, and is classified as a cup marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llannerch cup-marked rock is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD234.